Chain-of-Insight/nomsu/README.md

 * Any code that compiles on Nomsu `X.Y.Z.W` will also compile on any other Nomsu `X.Y.Z.W` and run without any differences, even if it uses stuff from `lib/*.nom`.

 When Nomsu is istalled via `make install`, all of Nomsu's lua files and `core/*.nom` and `lib/*.nom` files are stored in `$PREFIX/lib/nomsu/$NOMSU_VERSION` and the Nomsu executable is installed to `$PREFIX/bin/nomsu$NOMSU_VERSION`, along with the file `nomsu` (the version-selection script), which goes to `$PREFIX/bin/nomsu`.
 When `make uninstall` is run, all those files are deleted (except for `nomsu`, if there are other versions installed).

+To run different versions, use the `-V` flag, which will select the latest version matching the specified pattern.
+For example, if you have v1.0.0.0, v1.0.2.1, and 1.1.0.0 installed, then `nomsu` will run v1.1.0.0, `nomsu -V 1.0` will run v1.0.2.1, and `nomsu -V 1.0.0.0` will run v1.0.0.0.

 ## Extra